JSearUK/Playthroughs/README.md

 #       player will either not see their effect, or not be able to alter it.
 define enable_versioning = True
     # This simply warns the player if a *Playthrough* save is from an older version of the game, by graying
     # out the thumbnail and writing details over the top of it.
-If the save is from a newer version of the game,
+If the save is from a newer version of the
-    # it will show a disabled placeholder if True, or nothing at all if False.
-This is to prevent failed loads or
+    # game, it will show a disabled placeholder if True, or nothing at all if False.
+This is to prevent
-    # loss of data.
+    # failed loads or loss of data.
 define enable_renaming = True
     # This enables the player to provide/edit a friendly name for any existing Playthrough save.
 define enable_locking = True
     # This enables the player to lock/unlock any Playthrough save.
-Locked saves cannot be renamed, overwritten or
+Locked saves cannot be renamed, over-
-    # deleted in-game.
+    # written or deleted in-game.
-    # NOTE: If there are locked files present when 'enable_locking' is False, those files can be renamed and/or
+    # NOTE: If there are locked files present when 'enable_locking' is False, those files can be renamed
-    #       deleted.
+    #       and/or deleted.
 The "LOCKED" flag is preserved.
 This behaviour is correct.
 define enable_sorting = True
     # This enables the player to sort Playthrough slotlists on a specified key.
     # It ships with "lastmodified", "slotnumber", "lockedstatus" and "versionnumber" by default.